0x4248/notebook/source/content/02 Fleeting/index.md

 # About this folder

 ***
 **The fleeting folder** is designed to contain short notes and ideas of things that I found somewhere else.
-These notes may be turned into a loner version in the Areas folder
+These notes may be turned into a longer version in the Areas folder